error434/jump-o-jump/README.md

 JUMP O JUMP
 ===========
-An HTML5 game made for fun
+An HTML5 game made for fun using HTML(obviously duh),CSS and JS